f-tepel/django-skeleton/README.md

-# vet-portal-api
+# django-docker-compose-skeleton

-This repository serves as the api of the vet-portal-platform
+This repository serves as a django project skeleton.
+It includes

+- An /auth endpoint to login, register and authenticate users
+- An /users endpoint to create, update, retrieve and delete users.
+Also email and password can be changed.
+- It uses three groups: customer, staff and business owner
+- It is documented at /api with a OpenAPI schema

-## API documentation
+## TODO

-The API endpoint and its documentation can be found [here](http://www.staging.services.ebrain-solutions.de/api/) as a yaml specification.

-Use the /api/users/login route in to authenticate.
-Authentication can be also be done in the browser [here](http://www.staging.services.ebrain-solutions.de/api/users/login/)

-Now one can see all available routes and their parameters on the API overview screen "/api".
+- Add register email verification
+- Add change email verification
+- Add GraphQL

-## Installtion
+## Installation

 First install the dependencies to get started:

 - Docker
 - Python
-- An editor like VS Code
+- An editor like PyCharm

-Add your ssh key to your github account.
-This is described [here](https://docs.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account).

 Clone the repository to your device & cd into it